straightdave/arion/README.md

 ```
 $ ./arion -src <your.any.pb.go> -cross 'GOOS=linux GOARCH=amd64'
 ```
+> CAUSTION:
-> There are only several valid pairs like linux/amd64, etc.
+> - There are only several valid pairs like linux/amd64, etc.
+> - Experimental.
+Sometimes it fails :smile:.
+In that case, you can go to source code folder and do the cross-build yourself.

 ## List *Postgals*
 ```bash